davidhle/obsidian-notes/Spirit Library/WiSe2020-21/Physiological Computing/Physiological Computing.md

 Possible exam questions:
 -   What kind of EEG-rhythm is associated with relaxed wakefulness?
--   Indicate the P300 in this illustration and name one influencing factor htat shapes the amplitude?
+-   Indicate the P300 in this illustration and name one influencing factor that shapes the amplitude?

 ### 3b: [[Brain-Computer Interfaces (BCIs)]]
 Know about the difference between synchronous and asynchronous approaches, about the advantages and disadvantages of low frequency-based BCIs and about the mechanisms of action in P300-based BCIs